What is crypto mining?

 Bitcoin halving refers to the process where every 210,000 blocks, roughly every four years, the block reward is given to miners is cut in half.
 This also halves the rate at which new bitcoins are introduced into circulation.
 Bitcoin halving helps make BTC more valuable over time as new coins increasingly become more scarce.

-The maximum supply of bitcoin to ever exist 21 million.
-Currently, there are 18,670,918 in circulation, meaning that there are only 2,329,082 left to be mined.
+The maximum supply of bitcoin to ever exist is 21 million.
+Currently, there are more 18.6 million in circulation.
 The last bitcoins will not be mined until around the year 2140.
 So, while most BTC is already in circulation, we still have a long way to go before mining is complete.

 Now that I understand what mining is, should I become one?